d-ries/linux-essentials/09_usersandpermissions/01_course.md

 uid=1001(teacher) gid=1001(teacher) groups=1001(teacher)
 ```

-#### Homefolders
+#### Default values
-By default homefolders are created in the `/home` directory.
-These folders aren't created by scratch.
-It uses a template that is located in `/etc/skel`.
-This means that if we edit any contents in this `skel` folder, it wil actually be copied to any new users we create.
 The `useradd` command uses quite some default values.
 We can check these default values by running the following command:
 ```
 student@linux-ess:~$ useradd -D
 GROUP=100